 The third step is discovering who we are and how we connect in to God’s greater plan for the world.
 Each of us is unique in our strengths, skills and gifting – and God has created us that way to be able to play our part in seeing His Kingdom on earth as in heaven.

-Discover Your Gifting is a short course that explores different ways of learning more about yourself and God.
+Discovering Your Gifting is a short course that explores different ways of learning more about yourself and God.
 The Bible shows us that everyone in the church has been given gifts and abilities to help them play their part in God’s work of creating a new community that shares His love with the world.
-You can sign up for the next Discovering Your Gifting Course online.

 Being part of a cluster and small group gives us a safe place to have a go at exercising our different giftings.
 Being surrounded by people who know you, where it is safe to make mistakes and learn new things, gives us the opportunity to grow and develop in finding God’s purposes for our lives.